by Tammy Taylor

 - Always make soap where there is adequate ventilation to avoid inhaling caustic lye fumes.

-- Never use metal utensils or containers for caustic lye solutions – opt for wooden spoons, glass or plastic containers and porcelain-lined pans.
+- Never use metal utensils or containers for caustic lye solutions – opt for silicon spoons, glass or plastic containers and porcelain-lined pans.

 - Raw soap must cure for at least 6 weeks – longer is better.